kxh001/ITdiffusion/README.md

 ## Utilities
-Folder 'utilsitd' includes the utilities from [improved-diffusion](https://github.com/openai/improved-diffusion) and our ITdiffusion model, and then use scripts to output results we desire.
+Folder 'utilsitd' includes the utilities for our diffusion model, and especially, the ITD model is wrapped in [diffusionmodel.py](https://github.com/kxh001/ITdiffusion/blob/main/utilsitd/diffusionmodel.py).

 ## Preparing Data
 We use CIFAR-10 dataset in our paper.
 The dataset preprocessing code is provided by [dataset generation](https://github.com/openai/improved-diffusion/tree/main/datasets).